alenasm99/grants-and-bounties/grants/GRANT_PROGRAM_GUIDELINES.md

 *the above-listed thresholds are indicative and are subject to change.

+## 2️⃣ Telegram Mini Apps: Social Web3 Use Cases

+This category is mostly about B2C applications inside Telegram with a clear vision of how to use the social potential of Telegram, achieve virality and retain the user.
+Please note that the use of TON in your DApp is a mandatory requirement and that your focus should be on activating web2 users and bringing them on-chain.

+This category includes but is not limited to:

+- **SocialFi**: Telegram Mini Apps (TMA) that help creators monetize their social media content (e.g., FriendTech-like cases or a tool that helps crypto channel owners earn on sharing successful trades/new token launches)
+- **E-commerce:** marketplaces of digital and physical goods with viral social tools for onboarding and retaining the user like sharing, gifting, or group buying (e.g. Kaikai-like platforms)
+- **Utility**: daily use TMA that fulfil some functional needs and necessarily use web3 to improve the UX of daily use cases (e.g., Calendar, Task tracker)
+- **Community & Brand management**: tools aimed at engaging communities inside Telegram (e.g., Loyalty programs)
+- **Onboarding platforms:** Telegram Mini Apps that provide a simple way into web3 through the use of [@wallet](https://t.me/wallet) and/or self-custody TON wallets and through engaging users to perform simple tasks (e.g., Quests, Educational apps).

+### 1.1.
+Initial Deployment

+Directed to developing and deploying an MVP.
+Please note that an ideal proposal includes at least a clickable Figma prototype with good quality design and the results of your hypothesis validation (launch of an early prototype, user interviews, etc).

+**Grant size: up to $10K in TON**

+### 1.2.
+Live Non-TON-based Projects with Substantial Traction

+Directed to moving a project that is live on another blockchain to TON and transferring the user base.
+The grant amount in this case will depend on DAU, MAU, TVL, transaction volume and other relevant metrics.
+For example, for GameFi & Social DApps, we would prioritise products with DAW>10K, MAW>50K, R1 > 25%, R7 > 10%, R14 > 5%.

+**Grant size: up to $50K in TON**

 ## 3️⃣ GameFi

 This category is designed for Web3 games with easy onboarding, viral social mechanics, referral programs, elements of competition (squads, leaderboards, group challenges) and exciting gameplay.
 While the focus is on games in the form of Telegram Mini Apps, standalone games for PC or mobile are welcome to apply too.

-Please note that this Grants Program does not support clicker games that merely replicate the functionality of Notcoin or similar apps but rather focuses on games with new and innovative mechanics and gameplay.
+Please note that this Grants Program **does not support clicker games** that merely replicate the functionality of Notcoin or similar apps but rather focuses on games with new and innovative mechanics and gameplay.

 **Grant size: up to $10K in TON for initial deployment and up to $50K in TON for an existing game with sustainable metrics.**